johnpark144/Theoretical_Study/Study_for_Question/7_English.md

   - grid: It's useful for 2-dimensional layouts with rows and columns.

 - `What is the difference between '==' and '==='?`

   - '==' is the abstract equality operator while '===' is the strict equality operator.
   - namely, '===' chech even type equality.

+- `What's the difference between a variable that is: 'null', 'undefined' or undeclared?`

+  - undefined: Variable declared but not assigned any value.
+  - null: Variable assigned as empty or absent value.

+- `What's the difference between '.call' and '.apply'?`

+  - Common : They are innvoked as method with the first parameter as 'this' value.
+  - Difference: For the rest arguments, 'Call' uses 'Commas', 'Apply' uses 'Array'.
+(CCAA)

+- ``